 Through the use of these materials, I hope to inspire a greater consciousness and creativity towards the paraphernalia we would otherwise discard.
 The artwork I create addresses concepts of stewardship, consumerism, and the paradox of independence/dependence within our societal landscape.
-Concurrently, they incorporate themes of family and community.
-The individual pieces work together as a whole.
-I feel compelled to build these because they speak to me of the delicate balance we walk with our environment, nature, and with ourselves.
+Concurrently, they incorporate themes of family, community and teamwork as the individual pieces are reconnected to create a larger purpose.
+I feel compelled to build these works because they speak to me of the delicate balance we walk with our environment, nature, and with ourselves.